 However, language use was found to impact how parents reported on their ability to feel comfortable, authentic, and free to express themselves in interaction with their children.
 Our results indicated that parents using only their mother tongue felt significantly more comfortable, authentic, and able to express themselves freely than the parents of all other groups.
 Parents using only a foreign language felt significantly less comfortable and authentic than all other parents.
 We did not find any significant differences between monolingual households and multilingual households, no matter whether they used their mother tongue or not.
 Lastly, parents using their mother tongue felt significantly more comfortable and authentic than parents using foreign languages, independent from whether they used only one or multiple languages.

-In our study, language use was not related to social skills in children with ASD.
+In our study, language use was not related to social skills in autistic children.
 Furthermore, we found that households using only one language and households using multiple languages did not differ significantly on parents’ ability to feel comfortable, authentic, and to express themselves freely.

 However, parents who did not use their mother tongue felt significantly less comfortable and authentic when interacting with their child, both when they used only one foreign language and multiple foreign languages.